Albanian Power Corporation: Management

-For the achievement of objectives, policies and goals in accordance with the responsibilities assigned according to Article 9 of Law No. 10296, "For Financial Management and Control", the company KESH sh.a. has drafted and is implementing the document on the Internal Control System.
-The main goal of this system is the management of risks that can lead to the failure of the company's policies, goals and objectives at a reasonable level towards their complete elimination.

-The Internal Control System of KESH sh.a. provides reasonable, but not absolute, guarantees of effectiveness.
-This is a continuous process, built according to the instructions of the Ministry of Finance - to identify and rank the risks according to their priority in relation to the achievement of the policies, goals and objectives of KESH sh.a., to assess the level of materialization of these risks as well as the impact they would have as well as for taking measures for their effective, efficient and economical management.
+Mrs. Viola Haxhiademi has been appointed Administrator of KESH sh.a. in December 2025.

 Organizational structure

 Developments in the energy sector enabled by Law no. 43/2015 "On the Electricity Sector" highlight the need for the organizational and functional transformation of the company in order to deal effectively with the expected challenges in the institutional and commercial environment where the company operates.

 The company has preceded the developments enabled by the legal and regulatory framework with structural changes, facilitating the organic from the structures for functions that, in the dispute of legal affiliation, economic viability or public utility, should no longer be carried out by KESH sh.a. or from structures that come out of the current context of the activity of KESH sh.a.

 Generating assets

 On the Drin River bed, the Fierza, Koman, Vaut Deja and Ashta hydropower plants with an installed capacity of about 1400MW have been built, of which the first three are under the administration of the Albanian Electricity Corporation: